FydeTreasury/fyde-docs/_pages/fyde.md

 ### Swap tax

-A swap is treated as a deposit and withdrawal within the same transaction, hence the tax logic is identical.
+A swap is treated as a deposit and withdrawal within the same transaction, hence the tax logic is very similar.
 Deposit tax is applied on the assetIn and withdraw tax is applied on the assetOut.